 Developing the ability to acquire and process cross-channel data, tracking and verifying both "declared" and "incognito" interactions.

 - KPIs & Incentives

 In this context, one of the most advanced tools mentioned by the authors is THRON, the intelligent Digital Asset Management (DAM), developed in Piazzola sul Brenta (PD, Italy).
 It is a Content Strategy Platform that manages and distributes any type of content on different channels, without ever duplicating files.

-THRON has two features that make it an evolution of traditional DAMs: Integrated Delivery and Content Intelligence.
+THRON has two features that make it an evolutionary leap forward from traditional DAMs: Integrated Delivery and Content Intelligence.

 Thanks to the semantic classification made by AI algorithms, the platform offers a centralized, omni-channel distribution, automatically adapting assets to the specifications of the target channel.

-At the same time, the delivery process gets bi-directional with Content Intelligence, which enables content itself to collect feedback from users in real time, obtaining data on their interests.
+At the same time, the delivery process becomes bi-directional with Content Intelligence, which enables content itself to collect feedback from users in real time, obtaining data on their interests.

 Let's delve deeper into the subject with Antonio Ferrandina (here is his blog), one of the two authors of the book.

 Q: In your book, you underline the importance of evolving from 1.0 and 2.0 metrics to omni-channel metrics.
 What does it mean?